UncleBite/disassembler/README.md

 The way I label the command is that I create a function called found_the_address.
 It's a boolean function and will return true if the address from the address_list matches the address of current command.
 Therefore, my logic is if the address from the list is the address of command from the commad_map, print out the address and command, otherwise, simply print out the command.

 Another error handling is to check the string that cannot be disassembled.
 The way I do this is when I convert the binary code to symbolic command, I will check field if it's valid.
-If it's not valid, I will print the address and that string out.
+If it's not valid, I will print the address and that string out to the command window.